We've put together an assortment of resources on the following topics.

 Language and Speech Milestone

-This handout from the American Speech-Language Hearing Association provides simple examples of what typical communication development looks like for children 0-5.
+This handout from the American Speech-Language Hearing Association provides simple examples of what typical communication development looks like for children aged 0-5.
+Also available in Spanish.

-This guide is a project of Frank Porter Graham Research Center that describes ten practices early childhood teachers can use to foster language and communication skills among infants and toddlers based upon the latest research findings on optimal adult-child interactions for promoting strong language and communication skills among young children.
+This guide is a project of the Frank Porter Graham Child Development Institute that describes ten practices early childhood teachers can use to foster language and communication skills among infants and toddlers.

 This document from the Inclusion Collaborative has photos of simple sign language that can be used as an alternative communication method to help children comprehend vocabulary and directions.